openpipelines-bio/openpipeline_spatial/README.md

 Extensible spatial single cell analysis pipelines for reproducible and large-scale spatial single cell processing using Viash and Nextflow.

+OpenPipeline Spatial extends the OpenPipeline ecosystem with specialized workflows and components for spatial transcriptomics analysis.
+It provides standardized, reproducible pipelines that are technology-agnostic and can be used for processing spatial omics data from various technologies and platforms, including 10x Genomics Xenium, NanoString CosMx and AtoMx, and Element Biosciences Aviti.

 [![ViashHub](https://img.shields.io/badge/ViashHub-openpipeline-7a4baa.svg)](https://www.viash-hub.com/packages/openpipeline_spatial)
 [![GitHub](https://img.shields.io/badge/GitHub-viash--hub%2Fopenpipeline-blue.svg)](https://github.com/openpipelines-bio/openpipeline_spatial)
 [![GitHub